charlieberens/ECE663FinalProjectB/README.md

 The watermark is embedded in the last n bits of each pixel. `n` is specified by the `--masking-args` argument.

 #### BitwiseA
-The encoder takes the full image as input.
-Zeros out the last n bits.
-Then learns a number between 0 and 1 indicating how large the last few bits should be.
+The encoder takes the full image as input, zeros out the last n bits, then learns a number between 0 and 1 indicating how large the last few bits should be.
 0 corresponds to xxxx0000.
 1 corresponds to xxxx1111.
 There's everything else in between.

 This does not work particularly well.